Do I need to take an electric drill to a hard drive to truly erase the data?

 Oh, and if you do still want to go at the drive with a power tool, you don’t need to worry about hitting a battery.
 Those drives are externally powered.

-Q: I am having trouble finding a WiFi router with a USB 3.0 port that supports SMB3.
+Q: I am having trouble finding a Wi-Fi router with a USB 3.0 port that supports SMB3.
 Most routers I have found, albeit ones that were one or two years old on Amazon, only support the 30-year-old SMB1 for NAS (Network Advanced Storage) use, which Microsoft has advised should be completely disabled due to security concerns, if it isn’t already uninstalled through an update on Windows 10.

 I only found this out after buying several routers, which I returned.
 Windows 10 only supports SMB2 and SMB3.